Asbestos in the Workplace

 Steps to minimise risks of asbestos exposure in the workplace

-The duty-holder needs to minimise the risks of exposure to asbestos, by taking reasonable steps to:
+The duty-holder needs to minimise the risks of exposure to asbestos and its impact on occupational health, by taking reasonable steps to:

 • Research if the building contains asbestos, what type of asbestos is present (as some or more hazardous than others) where it is located and in what condition.